ianrenton/ianrenton.com/www/cv/index.md

 ## Security

-UK National, security information available on request.
+UK National, security information available on <a href="mailto:ian@ianrenton.com"request</a>.

 ## References

-References are available on request.
+References are available on <a href="mailto:ian@ianrenton.com"request</a>.